 More than ever, businesses must maintain a robust cybersecurity posture since the price of a cyberattack can cost millions and even permanent closure for the impacted business.
 Attackers have a cavalry of techniques at their disposal, but trends are exposing their preferred tactics.

 Organizations of all sizes face the consequences of successful data breach, with 63% of companies saying their data may have been compromised by a hardware-level security breach, yet cybersecurity positions are the most difficult to fill.
 The average cost of a data breach in 2022 is $4.35 million, with the global annual cost of cybercrime estimated to reach $7 trillion by the end of 2022.
 This article will discuss the causes of an attack as well as methods of prevention to keep your business safe from data breach and other cyberattacks.

 A data breach is a security violation, in which sensitive or confidential data is copied, transmitted, viewed, stolen, or used by an unauthorized individual.
 The more time it takes to respond to a data breach, the worse the damage.
 Cybercriminals are able to infiltrate more information and opportunities to cause damage if a breach goes undetected.
 Five common causes of a data breach include the following:

 Weak or Stolen Passwords

-Stolen passwords are one of the most common causes of data breaches as many people rely on predictable phrases making it easy for cybercriminals to gain access to sensitive information.
+Stolen passwords are one of the most common causes of data breach as many people rely on predictable phrases making it easy for cybercriminals to gain access to sensitive information.
 Moderately secure passwords can be cracked with computer programs that run through millions of the most popular credentials.
 You can also create vulnerabilities by using the same phrase for multiple accounts.

 Back Doors & Application Vulnerabilities